23001650/RANK-OF-A-MATRIX/README.md

 ### Step 1:
 import numpy as np
 ### Step 2:
-create a variable as a
+create a variable
 ### Step 3:
 Using the np.linalg.matrix_rank(), we can find the rank of the given matrix.

 ### Step 4:
 end the program

 ## Program:
 ```
 #Program to find the rank of a matrix.